Eric

 Videoconferencing,

-discusses how play and language learning can occur in
+discusses ways play and language learning can occur through

 videoconferencing.
 The